 - Flu-like symptoms.
 Like other viral infections, glandular fever often causes a high temperature (fever), muscle aches, and headaches.
 It can make you feel quite unwell.

 - Malaise.
 A feeling of intense tiredness often develops with glandular fever.
 This is often the last symptom to go.

 - Swelling around eyes.
 About 1 in 5 people with glandular fever become quite puffy and swollen around the eyes.
 This goes in a short time.

 - Spleen.
-This is an organ under the ribs on the left side of the abdomen.
+This is an organ under the ribs on the left side of the tummy (abdomen).
 It is part of the immune system.
 Like the lymph glands, it swells and can sometimes be felt below the ribs if you have glandular fever.
 Very occasionally, it causes mild pain in the upper left abdomen.

 - No symptoms.
 Many people become infected with this virus but do not develop symptoms.
 This is called a subclinical infection.
-This is more common in children and those aged over 40 years.
+This is more common in children and in those aged over 40 years.

 How is glandular fever diagnosed?

 The symptoms caused by glandular fever are similar to symptoms due to various other viruses.
 Therefore, it can be difficult to diagnose glandular fever just by a doctor examining you.
 So, a blood test is commonly done that can detect a particular antibody and confirm if you have glandular fever.
 If your blood test is negative but your doctor suspects you have glandular fever then you may have your blood test repeated a few weeks later.